slabstech/gaganyatri.com/_posts/blog/2018-12-17-death-to-monsters.md

   (Karma is a bitch, just once i went out on a nearby roadtrip.
 All my 4 friends have come back from the dead after surviving a high speed crash)
 - I would always have to be back at home by 10 pm(by 5 till i reached 10th grade) everyday .

-  (There was a few exceptions like b'day celebrations , well i still get an earful even now when i not on time when i visit home. ).
+  (There was a few exceptions like b'day celebrations , well i still get an earful even now when i am not on time when i visit home. ).

 no matter how old i grow , how much i earn, whatever great positions i take .